 Values / range Any valid integer, which is interpreted as bytes.
 Default value 1000000 This default is approximately equivalent to one megabyte.

-This value limits the size of embedded files to one kilobyte.
+Example values "1024" This value limits the size of embedded files to one kilobyte.

 Tool Inventory component (ndtrack) Example -o EmbedFileContentMaxSize="1024"